JorgeAMendoza/vite-react/README.md

 The process is relatively fast, but the more files and test we add will make this process longer.
 However, the lint-staged configuration file provices the `--cache` option for some of the options to ensure we are only running the check on files that were modified.

-This configuration doesn't cache our test, so every Vitest test will run on a commit, I plan to research ways to implement this feature.
+This configuration doesn't cache our test, so every Vitest test will run on a commit, I plan to research ways to implement this feature. test the commit.

 ### Stylelint